The Sun Vanguard

 Hamfrd screams a warcry that comes from somewhere in the realm between pain and fury, and with an explosive burst, powers the bald sailor’s arm to the wooden surface.

 “Yes!”
 Scarlet whoops triumphantly and slaps the big warrior on the back.
 “That a boy, Ham!”
-She turns to a pair of grumbling coworkers of the bested sailor and collects several coins from each, her face split by a cocky grin.
+She turns to a pair of grumbling sailors and collects several coins from each, her face split by a cocky grin.
 “That’s what I’m talking about.”

 Turning in his chair, Hamfrd says, “I think you’re more excited than I am, Scar.”